ethersphere/bee-docs/docs/access-the-swarm/ultra-light-nodes.md

 ---

 :::danger
-When running without a blockchain connections, bandwidth payments cannot be made so there is a risk of getting blocklisted by other peers for unpaid services.
+When running without a blockchain connections, bandwidth incentive payments (SWAP) cannot be made so there is a risk of getting blocklisted by other peers for unpaid services.
 :::

 #### Configuration